nellencr/nellencr/README.md

 </div>

-*With a keen eye for identifying challenges and a steadfast commitment to finding effective solutions, I am a highly motivated self-starter who takes great pride in my work.
-My passion for problem-solving drives me to tackle each challenge with enthusiasm, leveraging my creativity and determination to consistently achieve positive outcomes."*
+_*With a keen eye for identifying challenges and a steadfast commitment to finding effective solutions, I am a highly motivated self-starter who takes great pride in my work.
+My passion for problem-solving drives me to tackle each challenge with enthusiasm, leveraging my creativity and determination to consistently achieve positive outcomes.*_

-- 🔭 "I am a proud final-year computer science student at the University of South Africa :south_africa:, where I have been honing my skills and expanding my knowledge       in this fascinating field."
+- 🔭 I am a proud final-year computer science student at the University of South Africa :south_africa:, where I have been honing my skills and expanding my knowledge       in this fascinating field."

 - :seedling: Exploring Technical Content Writing.